LUVCELEBS

 Signature

-Nicole Scherzinger (/ˈʃɜːrzɪŋər/ SHUR-zing-ər; born Nicole Prascovia[a] Elikolani Valiente[2] on June 29, 1978) is an American singer, songwriter, dancer, actress, and television personality.
-She is a former member of the pop group and dance ensemble The Pussycat Dolls (2003–2010, 2019–2021).
-With over 55 million records sold worldwide, The Pussycat Dolls are one of the world's best-selling female groups of all time.[6][7][8]
+Nicole Scherzinger (/ˈʃɜːrzɪŋər/ SHUR-zing-ər; born Nicole Prascovia[a] Elikolani Valiente[1] on June 29, 1978) is an American singer, songwriter, dancer, actress, and television personality.
+She was a member of the R&B-pop group and dance ensemble The Pussycat Dolls between 2003 and 2010.
+With only two albums and over 55 million records sold worldwide, The Pussycat Dolls became one of the world's best-selling female groups of all time.[5][6][7]

-Born in Honolulu, Hawaii, and raised in Louisville, Kentucky, Scherzinger began acting at the age of 14 and studied musical theatre at Wright State University.
-Aspiring to pursue a career in music, Scherzinger dropped out of college and toured with the American rock band Days of the New before finding modest success with Eden's Crush, a girl group created through The WB's Popstars.
-After taking on some minor acting roles, Scherzinger became the lead singer of the Pussycat Dolls.
-The prominence of her role in the group was a point of contention within it and eventually contributed to its dissolution in 2010.
-Scherzinger has carved out a successful career outside the group.
-She shelved her first attempt with her debut album, Her Name is Nicole, but went on to release two studio albums (Killer Love in 2011 and Big Fat Lie in 2014) that were moderately successful.
-(Killer Love includes the hit singles "Poison", "Right There", and "Don't Hold Your Breath".)
+Born in Honolulu, Hawaii and raised in Louisville, Kentucky, Scherzinger began acting at the age of 14 and studied musical theatre at Wright State University.
+In pursuit of a musical career, Scherzinger dropped out of college and toured with the American rock band Days of the New before finding mild success with Eden's Crush, a girl group created through The WB's talent competition show Popstars.
+After taking on minor acting roles, Scherzinger became the lead singer of the Pussycat Dolls.
+Scherzinger carved out a solo career outside the group; her debut album, Her Name is Nicole, was shelved due to insufficient commercial response from its promotional singles.
+However, her debut album was released as Killer Love (2011)—which was supported by the singles "Right There" (featuring 50 Cent), "Poison" and "Don't Hold Your Breath"—followed by its sequel, Big Fat Lie (2014).
+Both albums failed to chart domestically, although they found moderate success on international charts.[8]

-During her career, Scherzinger has received nominations for a Grammy and two Laurence Olivier Awards.[9]
+During her career, Scherzinger has received nominations for a Grammy and two Laurence Olivier Awards.
+She won the 2024 Laurence Olivier Award for Best Actress in a Musical for her performance as Norma Desmond in 2023 West End revival of Sunset Boulevard.[9]
 Her other ventures include clothing lines and a fragrance, as well as serving as an ambassador for the Special Olympics and as a supporter of UNICEF UK.[10]

 Early life